ttelcl/lcl-bike-app/instructions.md

 The system assumes availability of **two** independent databases to the development environment.
 One is only used for Unit Testing (and will be small), the other is the "real" database (at least for as far as frontend and backend development is concerned).
+Note that some of the unit tests wipe the entire database, so you definitely want to keep them separate!

 I assume you will use SQL Server LocalDb to host these databases on your development machine.